2023年9月23日

-Winners of the First Essay Contest Announced [JPN]
+Winners of the 2nd Essay Contest Announced [JPN]

 Poster(PDF)

-The Research Center for Nuclear Weapons Abolition, Nagasaki University (RECNA) held a call for “opinions” applying to the First Essay Contest on “Nuclear Weapons and Our Future” as one of its 10th anniversary commemorative projects, with the aim of raising awareness of the importance of nuclear weapons issues among the younger generation and fostering human resources who can contribute to the realization of a peaceful international society.
+The Research Center for Nuclear Weapons Abolition, Nagasaki University (RECNA) held a call for “opinions” applying to the 2nd Essay Contest on “Nuclear Weapons and Our Future”, with the aim of raising awareness of the importance of nuclear weapons issues among the younger generation and fostering human resources who can contribute to the realization of a peaceful international society.

-【 Winners: 1 Grand Prize Winner, 2 Second Prize Winners 】
+【 Winners: 2 Grand Prize Winners, 2 Second Prize Winners 】

 person